Financial-Times/o-forms/README.md

 #### Checkbox and radio controls

-Unlike other inputs, multiple `checkbox` and `radio` inputs should be wrapped in  `.o-forms__group` to ensure correct verticle spacing.
+Unlike other inputs, multiple `checkbox` and `radio` inputs should be wrapped in  `.o-forms__group` to ensure correct vertical spacing.

 ```html
 <!-- Radio -->